In this panel discussion, learn how to tackle challenges to create inclusive STEM environments.

 In our current political, social, cultural climate a resounding call for diversity and inclusion can be heard.

-- Combating a lack of diversity in clinical trials
+- Combating a lack of diversity in the workplace

 - Personal experiences of a lack of diversity in STEM